-29. The income from a fund of \$2,000 to be awarded by the Faculty to a Divinity student who shall be considered eligible on grounds of scholar-ship and who also is in need of financial assistance.
+30. The income from a fund of \$2,000 to be awarded by the Faculty to a Divinity student who during his second year of residence in college. shall have made the highest average of marks:-Arts or Divinity, or both.

-The McCawley Hebrew Prize (\$40)
+The McCawley Hebrew Prize

-30. Open to all members of the University who are below the standing of M.A.
+31. Open to all members of the University who are below the standing of M.A.